arves100/retrospy-server/README.md

 # RetroSpy Server
 RetroSpy is a project that aim to create a fully working SDK and Server for GameSpy Services

-This Server is completly rewritten from scratch in pure C.
+This Server is completly rewritten from scratch in C/C++.

 Status
 ===

-Currently it try to emulate login service.
+Currently the GPSP (SearchManager Server) can check for /nicks and /valid requests

 Everything works only on Windows (WinSock2)